whitneyburton/portfolios/students/1507/matt-hecker/20160121-matt-hecker-m4.md

 #### Going Forward:
 Looking forward to sort of stepping up my paper game (resume, personal website, cover letters) with the free time.
 Also looking to start more conversation with potential employers.

+I've sorted decided that I prefer a Node job.
+Optimistic about getting a Node job!